ashipaek0/energy-dashboard/README.md

 ## 📄 License

-MIT License – see LICENSE file for details.
+GNU General License – see LICENSE file for details.

 ## 🙌 Acknowledgements